benkay86/nom-tutorial/README.md

 ```rust
 extern crate nom;
 ```
 In the [previous section](#chap2) we added nom as a dependency in `Cargo.toml`.
-This additional line in `main.js` tells your program about the nom crate, enabling you to access it through `nom::`.
-You cap optionally add additional lines like `use nom::IResult;` to cut down on typing, but I have deliberately used the verbose notation in this tutorial so that you can clearly see the module hierarchy.
+This additional line in `main.rs` tells your program about the nom crate, enabling you to access it through `nom::`.
+You can optionally add lines like `use nom::IResult;` to cut down on typing, but I have deliberately used the verbose notation in this tutorial so that you can clearly see the module hierarchy.

 ### Creating a Custom Parser